souru98/JavaScript-ProblemSolving-Questions/README.md

 1. To Be Made

 ## Questions (To be separated)
-- **Given an array of integers, find the largest product yield from three of the integers**
+- **Given an array of integers, find the largest product yielded from three of the integers**
   ```javascript
   var unsorted_array = [-10, 7, 29, 30, 5, -10, -70];